 - 1 in 5 Americans has a mental illness.
 Having a mental illness is not a crime.

 - Responding to recommendations from the Ad Hoc Police Practices Review Commission.

 - The Board of Supervisors adopted a resolution to support the national Stepping Up initiative to decriminalize mental illness.

-NEW!
 Read the 2017 Diversion First Annual Report (PDF)